 It’s ruled by a clear logic: the final price often depends on the shipping method, which, in turn, depends on the address.
 On PCs, you have more room, so most UI/UX designers bisect the screen and utilize both parts.
 Let’s take a one-page checkout as an example.
 On the left, the logical order is the following:

 A block on the right side must show users relevant order info and help them finish without hesitation.
 That’s why it’s good practice to make it sticky, moving as buyers scroll back and forth.
-It contains the next elements:
+Consider how we crafted the checkout for our

 On mobile, the sequence of blocks is vital for a good user experience.
 The formula we promote in the checkout design looks as follows: